loanlee/circle-detection/README.md

 ## Visualizing Model Performance

 Some sample circles are passed through our model to obtain predictions.
-The circles are plotted and the model predictions for the circle paramaters are compared with the actual parameters of the circle.
+The circles are plotted and the model predictions for the circle parameters are compared with the actual parameters of the circle.
 The IOU scores for our prediction are calculated.

 # Results